 What is mumps?

 Mumps is a caused by a virus.
 It affects the parotid glands that make saliva.
-These glands are near the jaw area on both sides of the face.
+These glands are in front of the ears and below the jaw.
 Infection can occur on one or both sides causing swelling and pain of those glands.
-In recent years there have been mumps outbreaks on college campuses, including IU-B.
+In recent years there have been mumps outbreaks on college campuses, including Bloomington.

 What are the symptoms of mumps?

 - Swelling and tenderness in front of and below one or both ears and along the jaw